Jones gets 27th career shutout, Kraken beat Canadiens 4-0 - WHIZ News

 Samuel Montembeault had 37 saves for Montreal, which snapped a seven-game skid with a 5-4 win against St. Louis on Saturday.

+“After a big win like that, I don’t know, we seemed to take it really easy, thought it might be an easy night,” the Canadiens’ Nick Suzuki said.
+“There’s no easy nights in this league and especially with a team like that.
+A lot of guys are playing to prove something, they’ve been playing really well as of late and we dug ourselves too big a hole in the first period.”

-The surging Kraken jumped out of the starting blocks in the first period, outshooting Montreal 19-6 and grabbing a 3-0 lead.
+The surging Kraken jumped out of the starting blocks, outshooting Montreal 19-6 and grabbing a 3-0 lead after 20 minutes.

 Seattle opened the scoring at 6:54 of the opening period when Dunn found Tolvanen with a cross-ice pass through the slot.
 The forward got his fifth goal of the season.